Fact-checked by the ZeroinDaily editorial team

 Which platform is safer: Zoom or Microsoft Teams?

-Both platforms meet enterprise security standards in 2025.
-Microsoft Teams has a broader compliance certification portfolio, including FedRAMP Moderate and deeper HIPAA tooling, making it the stronger choice for regulated industries.
+Both platforms meet enterprise security standards.
+Teams has a broader compliance certification portfolio, including FedRAMP Moderate and deeper HIPAA tooling, making it the stronger choice for regulated industries.
 Zoom has addressed its 2020 security gaps and is considered secure for standard business use.

 Does Microsoft Teams have a free version?